no111u3/avra-rs/README.md

 # AVRA-RS

-*Assembler for Microchip(near Atmel) AVR microcontroller family*
+*Assembler for Microchip AVR Microcontroller family (similar to Atmel).*

-AVRA-RS Rust rewrites version of AVRA (https://github.com/hsoft/avra).
-I create AVRA-RS because original software has some issues and mistakes and I can't fix it.
-But after I change project mission and targets.
+AVRA-RS is a Rust rewrite of [AVRA](https://github.com/hsoft/avra).
+I have created AVRA-RS to fix various shortcomings of the original software.
+This project now became something more.

-First of all I need to say - it is not full implementation of original assembler and it has some differences front original AVRA.
-For example everything constructions have tests - fully as possible.
+First of all, this is not a complete implementation of the original assembler.
+It also has some important differences, for example, it is tested as much as possible.

-## Differece between AVRA-RS and AVRA
+## Differences between AVRA-RS and AVRA

-AVRA-RS has most full implementation of directives and assembler commands, but not supported any extra options of AVRA
+* AVRA-RS contains full implementation of assembler opcodes and directives.
+It does not, however, support full command-line options of AVRA.

-AVRA-RS support ATmega and ATtiny mcus but for ATtiny mcus not supported correct lds/sts commands.
+* AVRA-RS supports ATmega and ATtiny MCUs, but without correct lds/sts support on ATtiny.

 ## Build and Install